srikanthmalla/Advanced_Lane_Line_Tracking/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image in function called `threshold`,which appears in `scripts/transform.py` is used.
 Here's an example of my output for this step.
 ![alt text](output_images/3_binary.jpg)

-Initially a number of combinations of color and gradient thresholds were attempted.
-It was found that none of these were very robust to changing conditions in lighting and contrast.
-After reviewing some literature on the subject, it was found that using a second derivative operation (Laplacian) might be more suited to this purpose[1].
-By using a Laplacian filter (using cv2.Laplacian) on the image followed by thresholding it to highlight only the negative values (denoting a dark-bright-dark edge) it was possible to reject many of the false positives.
-The Laplacian resulted in better results than using combinations of Sobel gradients.

-The thresholding operations used to detect edges in the images can be found in lines 149-170 of project_04.py in the function called find_edges.
-The thresholded binary mask obtained from the Laplacian is named mask_one in the code.
-The thresholding is first performed on the S-channel of the image in HLS colorspace.
-If too few pixels were detected by this method (less than 1% of total number of pixels), then the Laplacian thresholding is attempted on the grayscale image.

-The second thresholded mask, mask_two, is created using a simple threshold on the S-channel.
-And finally, a brightness mask (gray_binary) is used to reject any darker lines in the final result.
-These masks are combined as: combined_mask = gray_binary AND (mask_one OR mask_two)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp()`, which appears in the file `scripts/transform.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), source (`src`) and destination (`dst`) points are automated inside the function as below.
 I chose the hardcode the source and destination points in the following manner: